ericmathison/ftp_transfer/README.md

 ftp_transfer
 ============

 Here is an example of an upload.
-In this case, the optional archive directory has been specified so a copy of the transferred files will be kept locally in that directory.
+In this case, the optional archive directory argument has been specified so a copy of the transferred files will be kept locally in that directory.
 ```ruby
 require 'ftp_transfer'
 FtpTransfer.new('foobar.bazquux.com',